Q: Where can I find precamp information and required camper forms?

-A: Every year, a few kids get homesick at camp.
+A: Every year, a few kids get homesick at summer camp.
 This is a normal part of being away from home.
 And, it’s part of growing up, as children gain independence and begin spending time away from their family.
 Camp may be very different from a child’s home environment – rooming with others and different food, for example.

 A: There are many ways you can help your child prepare for camp and reduce homesickness, including:

 - Avoid telling your child that they will get homesick

 - Talk to your child about what they will get to do at camp

 - Practice sleeping in a sleeping bag in their room and use a flashlight instead of a light switch